Skip to main content

 Personal Injury Protection (PIP)

-Optional in Washington, PIP pays your medical expenses and lost wages regardless of fault.
-It provides faster payment than waiting for a liability claim.
+Washington insurers are required to offer a minimum of $10,000 in PIP coverage on every auto policy.
+You can decline it in writing, but it is included by default.
+PIP pays your medical expenses and lost wages regardless of fault, providing faster payment than waiting for a liability claim.

 Collision and Comprehensive